 Could you step in and speak up for a neglected or abused child in court?
 Could you spare a few hours a week to help build a child's future?

 If so, you could become a Guardian ad Litem volunteer.
 This year in Idaho, an increasing number of children will need someone to give them a voice and see that their best interests are served.
-In Fiscal Year 2008, the number of children in foster care reached 3,349.
-Unfortunately, only 49% of those children had a Guardian ad Litem to speak up for them in court.
+In Fiscal Year 2013, the number of children in foster care reached 2,388.
+Of those children, only 69% of those children had a Guardian ad Litem to speak up for them in court.